harrinupponen/wizardify/TENSOR-README.md

 ### Data augmentation and preparation

-# Valtteri kirjotatko tämän:

-First we surfed the internet for two male and two female pictures of every DnD-class that showed the whole body of the characters.
-We then cropped those pictures by hand to get four more pictures of face and chest area.
+First we surfed the internet for two male and two female pictures of every twelve DnD-class that showed the whole character.
+We then cropped those pictures by hand to get four more pictures of face area.

 The eight pictures of every class were then put through the augmentation-algorithm, that created about 425 training images, 230 validation images and 96 test images of every class.
 See the [`final_data_tree.txt`](https://github.com/harrinupponen/wizardify/blob/tensorflow/final-model/final_data_tree.txt) for details.

+The augmentation was done by iterating through every classes source folder and the eight pictures in them.
+The pictures ran nine iterations for training, five for validation and two for testing.
+Each iteration added to the values of the augmentation settings, so that the data would be consistent but at the same time varying.
+Then the algorithm iterated five times per each setting, so that every picture would go through every stage.
+The details of this process can be seen in `data_augmentation.py`.

 For the augmentation and details for the ImageDataGenerator processes check out: